MrClean-1/SENG438-A2/seng438-a2-team_number.md

 # 2 Detailed description of unit test strategy

-Since we are doing Black box testing, we decided to do
+Since we are doing Black box testing, we decided to do Equivalence Class Testing (ECT) to test the 10 methods that we had to test from both of the classes.
+For both of these classes we made separate test classes, i.e. the test cases for the methods of org.jfree.data.Range are in "RangeTest.java" and the test cases for the moethods of org.jfree.data.DataUtilities are in "DataUtilitiesTest.java".

+The following methods were tested in RangeTest.java in the following manner:

+1) getLength(): This function was tested using

 # 3 Test cases developed